scummvm/scummvm/doc/docportal/getting_started/mac_linux_windows.rst

 The ScummVM Snap comes with a selection of freeware games and demos pre-loaded.

-Enter the following on the command line (using your preferred Terminal application) to install the ScummVM Snap:
+Enter the following on the command line to install the ScummVM Snap:

 .. code:: bash